tkerby/flipperzero-firmware-wPlugins/README.md

 1. Install uFBT tool.
 2. If using custom firmware, switch to target firmware.
 3. Change to the proper channel/branch.
-4. Connect Flipper Zero to your computer and exit any application on the Fliper Zero.
+4. Connect Flipper Zero to your computer and exit any application on the Flipper Zero.
 5. Make sure qFlipper and lab.flipper.net are not running on your computer.
 6. run "ufbt launch"